hemantdhankar/Predicting-ICU-Admission-COVID19/README.md

 # How to Run Code
-It is recommended to use the jupyter notebook or google colab.
+It is recommended to use the jupyter notebook or google colab for best experience.

 ##Dependencies